Gabri/ftx-futures-driver/README.md

 jesse import-candles 'FTX Futures' 'BTC-USDT' '2012-06-04'
 ```

-In this example for an expiring future:
+In this example for an expiring future (*it won't work on baktesting for now*):

 ```sh
 jesse import-candles 'FTX Futures' 'BTC-0924' '2012-06-04'